dev-cyber200/Cyber200/content/post/ssh-master.md

         * 8080:localhost:8080: Redirects traffic from localhost:8080 on your local machine to localhost:8080 on the remote server.
         * user@remote.example.com: Your SSH login credentials for the remote server.

-    - Remote Port Forwarding: Redirects traffic from a remote port to a local address via the SSH client.
+    * Remote Port Forwarding: Redirects traffic from a remote port to a local address via the SSH client.
+        * It allows you to forward a port from a remote server to your local machine.
+This can be useful for exposing a service on your local machine to users on a remote server.
+        * Example Scenario:
+        * You want to allow users on the remote server (remote.example.com) to access a web application running on port 8080 on your local machine.
+        ```sh
+        ssh -R 9090:localhost:8080 user@remote.example.com
+        ```
+        * -R: Specifies remote port forwarding.
+        * 9090:localhost:8080: Redirects traffic from localhost:9090 on the remote server to localhost:8080 on your local machine.
+        * user@remote.example.com: Your SSH login credentials for the remote server.

-    - Dynamic Port Forwarding: Uses SOCKS proxy to dynamically forward traffic to various destinations.
+    * Dynamic Port Forwarding: Uses SOCKS proxy to dynamically forward traffic to various destinations.
+        * It allows you to create a SOCKS proxy server that dynamically handles connections to various remote addresses and ports, providing more flexibility.

+        * Example Scenario:
+        * You want to route your web browser's traffic through an SSH server to securely access various websites.
+        ```sh
+        ssh -D 1080 user@remote.example.com
+        ```
+        * -D: Specifies dynamic port forwarding.
+        * 1080: The local port on which the SOCKS proxy server will listen.
+        * user@remote.example.com: Your SSH login credentials for the remote server.
 - X11 Forwarding:

     - SSH can securely forward X11 graphical applications from a remote server to the local client.